rust-lang/rfcs/text/0000-libs-governance.md

 - [**Error handling**](https://github.com/rust-lang/rfcs/pull/2965): building off several years of ecosystem work on establishing error handling norms.
 - [**Portable SIMD**](https://github.com/rust-lang/rfcs/pull/2977): building off `packed_simd`.

 Going forward, [project groups] will be established through the [major change process][major changes] on the [Libs team repository].
-Examples of other [project groups] the Libs team may want to establish include:
+Examples of other [project groups] the Libs team may want to establish (this isn't a commitment to actually establish these groups) include:

 - **Docs and resources**: own the API guidelines, forge docs, any other resources we want to write.
 - **Iterator**: own the `Iterator` API and manage new combinators proposed for it.